Quick Tips File

 root:root $ORACLE_HOME/bin/extjob

-the Oracle Central Inventory.The location of the Central Inventory
+ORACLE_HOME except the Oracle Central Inventory.The location of

 "inventory_loc=< path